 ✋ Be sure to double check all packaging for allergens. ✋

-Start by chopping each sausage into three parts and chop the bacon into small squares.
-Fry these in a frying pan until browned on the outside.
+Step 1: Start by chopping each sausage into three parts and slicing the bacon into small squares.
+Fry them both in a frying pan until browned on the outside.

-You can skip this bit, but personally I love the colour you get from frying them first as they won’t change colour in the slow cooker.
+You can skip this bit, but personally, I love the colour you get on them from frying them first as they won’t change colour in the slow cooker.

 Scrub the outside of the carrots (don’t peel as the skin is where the goodness is!) and either dice into small squares or chop into rounds, whichever is your preference.

-Next, make up the stock.
-You will only need 100ml so why not use the rest to make my creamy, gluten free tomato soup?
+Step 3: Next, make up the stock.
+You will only need 100ml so why not use the rest to make my creamy, dairy free tomato soup?

 Add the sausages and bacon to the slow cooker along with the vegetables and all of the rest of the ingredients and give it a good stir.

-Fry off the sausage and bacon in a frying pan or oven proof casserole dish that will work on your hob.
-Add the rest of the ingredients to the dish, pop the lid on and bake in the oven at 180˚C for 45 minutes to an hour.
+Simply sauté the sausage and bacon in a frying pan or oven-proof casserole dish that will work on your hob.
+Add the rest of the ingredients to the dish, pop the lid on and bake in the oven at 180˚C for 45 minutes to an hour, until the sausages are fully cooked.

 🔪 Equipment

 I have a Russell Hobbs slow cooker that I bought years ago.
 It was really reasonably priced and has never let me down.
-I have cooked hundreds of meals in it.
+I have cooked hundreds of meals in it & it's still going!

 🥡 Storage

-The casserole will keep really well in the fridge in an airtight container for 2-3 days.
+The sausage and bean casserole will keep really well in the fridge in an airtight container for 2-3 days.
 Re-heat in the microwave for 3-4 minutes until piping hot, stirring halfway through.

-You almost have a full, well rounded meal just in the casserole but I love serving it with some freshly steamed broccoli or green beans.
+You almost have a full meal just in the casserole but I love serving it with some freshly steamed broccoli or roasted carrots & green beans.

 A big chunk of gluten free bread to mop up the juices is also delicious.

 Yes you can.
-I like to fry the sausages off in a frying pan before putting them in the slow cooker as this gives them that lovely crispy, brown skin as the slow cooker won’t colour the outside of the sausage.
+I like to fry the sausages in a frying pan before putting them in the slow cooker as this gives them that lovely crispy, brown skin.
+The slow cooker won’t colour the outside of the sausage, so if you want some colour in your sausages it's best to fry them first.

 Just be sure that the sausages reach an internal temperature of 160˚F. The easiest way to check this is with a meat thermometer.

-Although the slow cooker will be switched on for a much longer time than the oven, slow cookers are really energy efficient and use less energy than a standard lightbulb, so it's cheaper to use the slow cooker than a standard electric oven.
+Although the slow cooker will be switched on for a much longer time than the oven, they are really energy efficient and use less energy than a standard lightbulb, so it's cheaper to use the slow cooker than a standard electric oven.

 Equipment